Start 'Em or Sit 'Em for Fantasy Football Week 1

 Start 'Em or Sit 'Em for Fantasy Football Week 1September 5, 2019

-Thursday's matchup between the Green Bay Packers and Chicago Bears at Soldier Field isn't just the beginning of another season of professional football.
+Thursday's matchup between the Green Bay Packers and Chicago Bears at Soldier Field isn't just the beginning of another NFL season.
 It also means that another year of fantasy football is set to get underway.

-After all that preparation and carefully assembling what's hoped to be a championship-caliber team on draft day, it's now time to set the first lineup of the season—to roll out the players fantasy GMs believe will score the most points in Week 1.
+After carefully assembling your roster on draft day, it's now time to set your first lineup of the season and resist the temptation to overthink it.

-That also means that it's time for some good old fashioned overthink.

-Mind you, this isn't to say that there aren't some difficult decisions to made, even in the first week of the season.
-Thanks to a injuries and holdouts, more than a few fantasy teams are already staring at a major hole in the lineup.

-But every year fantasy GMs get to the precipice of a new season and start second-guessing their own decisions.
-They look at an unfavorable matchup and give serious thought to benching a tailback or receiver they just spent a high draft pick on.
+Every year, fantasy managers get to the precipice of a new season and start second-guessing their own decisions.
+They look at an unfavorable matchup and wonder whether they should bench a tailback or receiver they just spent a high draft pick on.

-The fact is, most of what we think we know about matchups right now is based on the 2018 season, and a lot can change in a year in the NFL.
-The day may come when it's time to consider sitting high-end starters, but the first weekend of the season ain't it.
+Most of what we think we know about matchups is based on the 2018 season, and a lot can change in a year.
+You eventually may need to consider sitting high-end starters, but not on the first weekend of the season.

-Now that we have that caveat out of the way, let's do something we're going to do every week during the 2019 season here at Bleacher Report—hit some of the fantasy Start/Sit questions asked at the B/R App in the hopes of helping those fantasy GMs (and others) set the best Week 1 lineup possible.
+Now that we have that caveat out of the way, let's do something we're going to do every week during the 2019 season here at Bleacher Report: hit some of the fantasy start/sit questions asked on the B/R app.

 Wide Receiver Help

-This is a pretty good question, and one that's common early in the season.
-This has the look of a WR corps that was built after hitting the running back spot hard early in drafts.
+This type of question is common early in the season.
+This has the look of a WR corps that was built after focusing on running backs early in the draft.

-Cooper Kupp is the most obvious start of the group at Carolina against the Panthers.
-Healthy again, he could easily be the highest-scoring fantasy wideout for the Rams in 2019.
+Cooper Kupp is the most obvious start of the group.
+After recovering from a torn ACL, he could easily be the highest-scoring fantasy wideout for the Los Angeles Rams in 2019, and he's going against a Carolina Panthers team that could turn this game into a shootout.

-There's some concern about Anderson's Week 1 status thanks to a calf injury, but he's reportedly trending toward playing.
-Given the rapport he showed with Sam Darnold late last year and in the preseason, he's a go against the Buffalo Bills.
+There's some concern about Robby Anderson's Week 1 status because of a calf injury, but he's reportedly trending toward playing.
+Given the rapport he showed with New York Jets quarterback Sam Darnold late last year and in the preseason, fire him up against the Buffalo Bills.

-The last spot's a close call between Williams and Westbrook, but the edge goes to the top pass-catcher for a Jags team that could easily find themselves playing catch-up against the high-powered Kansas City Chiefs.
+The last spot is a close call between Mike Williams and Dede Westbrook, but the edge goes to the top pass-catcher for a Jacksonville Jaguars team that could easily find itself playing catch-up against the high-powered Kansas City Chiefs offense.

 The Call: Kupp, Anderson and Westbrook